vtex/shoreline/styleguides/admin/documentation/table/sortable.md

   ]

   /**
-   * Theese are the default reducer, callback, sort directions and initial state that will be used if you do not provide one of them.
+   * These are the default reducer, callback, sort directions, and initial state that will be used if none of them is provided.
    **/
   const initialValue = {
     by: undefined,